Menu

 Can I transfer my registration to someone else?

 Yes.
-Ride staff must be notified by email by Friday, May 26, 2023, to update the event’s database.
+Ride staff must be notified by email at least a week in advance to update the event’s database.
 The new rider must pick up the packet, use the existing materials and ride the selected route.
 Any financial considerations for transfers are between the riders.

 I’ve registered, but I can’t make it this year.
 Can I use my registration next year?